 Galaxy’s Edge is full of unique shops and immersive experiences.
-There are two custom building experiences at Galaxy’s Edge: Droid Depot and Savi’s Workshop.
+There are two custom building experiences at Galaxy’s Edge perfect for Star Wars fans: Droid Depot and Savi’s Workshop.
 On our first trip to Galaxy’s Edge we built a custom droid at Droid Depot and immediately fell in love.
-After visiting Droid Depot dozens of times, building two more astromechs, researching all the personality chips, and testing a Droid Depot backpack we’re here to help you plan your own experience.
+After visiting Droid Depot dozens of times, building all three astromech types, researching all the personality chips, and testing a Droid Depot backpack we’re here to help you plan your own experience.

 Droid Depot Location

 Like much of Galaxy’s Edge, the signage is subtle or non-existent.
-It is best to use a map or the My Disney Experience App to find your way around Galaxy’s Edge.
-An easy way to spot Droid Depot is to find four droids outside a large building with doors on either side.
+Use either a paper map or the My Disney Experience App to find your way to Droid Depot.

 Galaxy’s Edge Droid Depot Personality Chips